From September 2020, schools in England will be required to teach Relationships Education and Health Education.

 The PSHE Association will publish updated Programmes of Study and related Toolkit in the Autumn term and we will be updating the SCARF Lesson Plan framework to ensure that it continues to align to their Learning Opportunities and all the new elements of the Relationships and Health Education requirements.

 SCARF will have everything that you need to cover the new statutory requirements – in an easy, accessible and time-saving format.
 We’ll do all the mapping, alignment and updates to our resources, so you can be confident that they continue to provide you with a comprehensive and manageable PSHE programme; one based on a best-practice spiral curriculum with progression and related assessment tools.
+NEW: Read our FAQs and find out the answers to the questions that most teachers are asking us.

 We’re doing all this planning and preparation for Relationships and Health Education so that you don’t have to.
 This includes detailed template policy and guidance for Relationships Education – and support for getting parents on board with the changes.